freqtrade/freqtrade/docs/strategy-advanced.md

         """
         Called at the start of the bot iteration (one loop).
-        Might be used to perform pair-independent tasks (e.g. gather some remote ressource for comparison)
+        Might be used to perform pair-independent tasks (e.g. gather some remote resource for comparison)
         :param **kwargs: Ensure to keep this here so updates to this won't break your strategy.
         """
         if self.config['runmode'].value in ('live', 'dry_run'):